Supervision: Relationships and Structures that Help us Thrive

 Who is this training for?

 As leaders in nonprofit organizations, we’re often tasked with supervising others, but rarely given time and space to explore how we want to show up in these relationships and what we should really focus on.
 This training is most relevant for leaders in nonprofits and social justice movement spaces who are responsible for supervising others.
-Leaders who are new supervisors (in particular) will find this training useful—although we invite folks who want to deepen their understanding, or even reimagine their approach to supervision as well.
+Leaders who are new supervisors (in particular) will find this training useful--although we also invite folks who want to deepen their understanding, or even reimagine their approach to supervision as well.

 In this online workshop, you will: